evgenylazarenko/maintain-agents-md/README.md

 ```

 ## How to use (examples)
 Simply ask Codex to use the skill.
-Some example:
+Some examples:

 ### Initial setup
 ```text